codingmatheus/codingmatheus/README.md

 ## 📹 Content Creator
 ##### Speaks: English, Portuguese, and Japanese

 Hey there 👋

-I'm Matheus Guimaraes—also known online as @codingmatheus— a .NET and microservices specialist, international keynote speaker, and Developer Advocate at AWS.
+I'm Matheus Guimarães, also known online as @codingmatheus .
+I'm a .NET and microservices specialist, AI transformation advocate, and international keynote speaker.

-I've been building software for over 20 years, ever since my first job as a junior video game programmer back when C++ ruled the world and .NET was just a glimmer on the horizon.
-I was one of the early adopters of .NET (even before my first full-time job!) and it's been a passion ever since—guiding my path through roles like developer, tech lead, architect, CTO, and startup founder.
+I've spent over two decades building software, leading teams, and guiding companies through modernization — from early cloud migrations and distributed systems to today's wave of AI-driven digital transformation.
+My journey began as a junior game programmer when C++ ruled the world and .NET was just emerging.
+Since then, I’ve worked as a developer, architect, CTO, startup co-founder, while doing everything in between.

-Over the years, I've helped companies of all sizes modernize and scale their systems—from scrappy startups to global enterprises like Novartis, McLaren, Dewalt, PRS For Music, Coca Cola and more.
-I've led digital transformations, migrated legacy systems, and designed cloud-native architectures with a hands-on, people-first approach.
+Across projects for organizations like Novartis, McLaren, Dewalt, PRS for Music, and Coca-Cola, I’ve designed cloud-native architectures, led large-scale transformations, and mentored teams on building scalable, resilient systems.
+What drives me most is helping developers and leaders connect the dots between architecture, AI, and impact.

-Today, I share what I learn with developers around the world as @codingmatheus—through talks, blogs, videos, and very geeky whiteboard sessions.
-I've spoken at conferences across the globe (including keynotes), and I'm passionate about helping others grow in this industry that gave me so much.
+Today, I share what I learn as @codingmatheus through talks, videos, and open-source demos, teaching practical ways to bring modern architecture and AI into real-world production systems.

-Outside of tech, I'm a gamer (Final Fantasy forever), karaoke lover, swimmer, musician, and occasional actor.
-I believe creativity and code go hand in hand—and there's always more to explore.
+Outside of tech, I’m a gamer (Final Fantasy forever ⚔️), swimmer, musician, and karaoke enthusiast who believes creativity and code are two sides of the same coin.

-Let's connect, swap ideas, or just geek out over microservices (or JRPGs)! 😄
+Let's connect, swap ideas, or geek out over microservices or JRPGs 😄

-Currently, I'm a Senior Developer Advocate at AWS.
+Currently: Senior Developer Advocate at AWS.
 Opinions are my own.

 [![Linktree](https://img.shields.io/badge/Linktree-008000.svg?style=for-the-badge)](https://linktr.ee/codingmatheus)
 [![Website](https://img.shields.io/badge/Website-FDD506.svg?style=for-the-badge)](https://codingmatheus.com)